f2prateek/dart/README.md

 * DH3 fully supports modularization.
 It was the main motivation for the version 3, and it requested quite a few changes.
 * DH3 supports navigation cycles between modules.
 As modules expose their navigation APIs in a different module, we avoid compile time cycles.
 * DH3 offers a gradle plugin.
 DH3 uses a lot of annotation processing internally, configurations, artifacts, custom tasks.
 Do not set it up manually unless you know gradle well.
 Use the plugin.
+* DH3.1+ supports incremental annotation processing when used with gradle 4.7+.
+All annotation processors are isolating.

 ProGuard
 --------